-I would like to share with you my experience when I made the mistake of being late in my third month with the company.
+This time, I would like to share my experience when I was late in my third month with the company.

 Everyone else is making the same mistakes."

-At such times, as a little ingredient to change your mind, you can say, "What the heck, I'm not the only one.
+As a little food for thought, "What the heck, I'm not the only one.
 I'm not the only one.
 I'm going to tell you this story in the hope that it will make you think, "Oh my God, I'm not the only one.

 - Is it possible to be late as a member of society?
 What I think now

 I was late on a day I wasn't supposed to be late.

 Now I would like to talk about my blunder.